ISISComputingGroup/ibex_developers_manual/Serial-Port-Debug.md

-This is a temporary page for fault finding with changes from https://github.com/ISISComputingGroup/IBEX/issues/4435
+This is a temporary page for fault finding with changes from [ticket 4435](https://github.com/ISISComputingGroup/IBEX/issues/4435)

 symptoms: com port stuck, no reads work, dbior hangs.

-Until this PR is deployed you will first need to update asyn.dll for the IOC concerned
+Until this PR is deployed you will first need to update `asyn.dll` for the IOC concerned
 * stop IOC concerned
-* copy asyn.dll from Ticket4435 build (asyn_ovio jenkins job) to same directory as .exe for IOC (so it will load in preference to existing asyn.dll)
+* copy `asyn.dll` from Ticket4435 build (`asyn_ovio` jenkins job) to same directory as `.exe` for IOC (so it will load in preference to existing `asyn.dll`)
 * start IOC
-* when done, remove new asyn.dll from the IOC bin/windows-x64 directory
+* when done, remove new `asyn.dll` from the IOC `bin/windows-x64` directory

 After restarting with new asyn you should be able to type
 ```